quantsc/resources/meetings/GM3_prof_harris.md

 - Construct a portfolio of 5-10 stocks replicating the HF returns of an interest rates or gas futures contract (some very liquid contract)
   - Gas producers, energy stocks, chemical stocks would be correlated
   - Get a sense of what happens when your futures contract moves —> securities that’s less actively traded may move slower —> you can modulate your holdings in your portfolio
-- Keep is simple!
+- Keep it simple!
 Because otherwise you’ll never know if something’s working or not
   - Also don’t be dumb
     - A few years ago the most correlated thing to the S&P 500 was the fluctuations of sheep production in Afghanistan
       - If you used that as a leading indicator,,, that’d be foolish